 The first step is to focus on your potential customers.
-Summarize which goals the user achieve by using the product.
+Summarize which goals the users achieve by using the product.
 Write each goal on an index card or post it, and arrange them into the logical order.

-For example on an accommodation website, the goals can be: “find hotels in Florida”, “choose the best hotel, near to the beach”, “book a room for a week”.
+For example on an accommodation website, the goals can be: “find hotels in Florida”, “choose the best hotel, near to the beach”, “book a room for a week”

 After collecting the goals, retell the user journey.
 Identify the steps the user takes to fulfill her/his goal.
 Avoid mistakes by dutifully follow the narrative flow.
 Place the post-its into the second line, step-by-step.
 If you discover missing steps, just put it into the journey.

 The next step is to find solutions for achieving the user steps.
 Through this process, you create "user stories".
 Initially, you can use the following template:

 Organize user stories by priority and place the most important card at the top of the column.
 Discussing priorities with the customer is crucial, so be sure to stay connected with your partners.

 Try to complete the user journey by beginning with the most common or most easy-to-develop tasks.
 Just focus on completing at least one user journey.
 After that, try to organize the rest of the backlog into tangible pieces by drawing horizontal lines between cards.